Milton Keynes East Development Framework

-The Council has established a Local Stakeholder Group to enable local community representatives the inform the preparation of the Development Framework and to be informed on the preparation of the HIF bid and associated technical work being undertaken to aid the preparation of the Development Framework.
+The Council has established a Local Stakeholder Group to enable local community representatives the ability to inform the preparation of the Development Framework, and to be informed on the preparation of the HIF bid and associated technical work being undertaken to aid the preparation of the Development Framework.
 The group meets approximately every month to discuss a range of issues associated with the development of Milton Keynes East.
 During October and December, workshops with the Local Stakeholder Group took place to discuss the vision and objectives for Milton Keynes East, and what development there should be like.

 Participation in the LSG is without prejudice to that organisation’s public position with regards to:

 - The principle of developing the land included within the MKE SUE allocation within Plan:MK

 - Any statements or views they express at the Examination in Public of Plan:MK.

 - The Housing Infrastructure Bid or other such funding bids that are pursued by Milton Keynes Council to facilitate the development of the MKE SUE

 The Terms of Reference for the group can be found here: Terms of Reference (PDF, 404KB).